PART THREE: UTOPIAN VISIONS LEAD TO BLOODY REVOLUTIONS

 “I don’t think we’ve yet come to grips with the horrors perpetrated by Mao,” said Roderick MacFarquhar, professor of government at Harvard University.

-After overthrowing the authoritarian, corrupt, but at least semi-democratic Nationalist Republic of China under Gen. Chiang Kai Chek in 1949, Mao’s communists oppressed, imprisoned, starved, murdered the Chinese people for 25 years.
+After overthrowing the authoritarian, corrupt, but at least semi-democratic Republic of China under Gen. Chiang Kai Chek in 1949, Mao’s communists oppressed, imprisoned, starved, and outright murdered the Chinese people for 25 years.

 Mao, unlike Stalin, did not target individuals for assassination, did not directly supervise any of the killing and did not revel in it.
 And unlike Hitler, he did not select a whole people for extermination.